Freevini/ReCycled/README.md

-Circles is currently not tested on macOS or Windows.
+Circles currently does not support macOS and Windows.

 #  Installation

-### Build and run without installation

 By simply cloning Circleries from this GitHub repository you are good to go: